mahdichaari01/logging-as-service/README.md

 4. **Frontend Service**: Provides a user-friendly web interface for interacting with the logging system, including log visualization and querying capabilities.

-5. **gRPC Endpoint**: Offers a high-performance and language-agnostic communication protocol for client-server communication, providing efficient data transfer between services.
+5. **gRPC logging Endpoint**: Offers a high-performance and language-agnostic communication protocol for client-server communication, providing efficient data transfer between services.

 6. **Kafka Service**: Facilitates data replication and stream processing, ensuring fault tolerance and scalability in log processing.